The Impact of Market Fluctuations on Marsh & McLennan Companies Inc.'s (MMC) Stock

-The stock of Marsh & McLennan Companies Inc. (MMC) has gone down by -3.43% for the week, with a -1.73% drop in the past month and a 6.90% rise in the past quarter.
-The volatility ratio for the week is 1.52%, and the volatility levels for the past 30 days are 1.36% for MMC.
-The simple moving average for the past 20 days is -3.33% for MMC’s stock, with a 3.95% simple moving average for the past 200 days.
+The stock of Marsh & McLennan Companies Inc. (MMC) has seen a -0.70% decrease in the past week, with a -4.59% drop in the past month, and a 6.89% flourish in the past quarter.
+The volatility ratio for the week is 1.16%, and the volatility levels for the past 30 days are at 1.32% for MMC.
+The simple moving average for the past 20 days is -2.80% for MMC’s stock, with a 3.88% simple moving average for the past 200 days.

 Is It Worth Investing in Marsh & McLennan Companies Inc. (NYSE: MMC) Right Now?

-The price-to-earnings ratio for Marsh & McLennan Companies Inc. (NYSE: MMC) is above average at 27.09x, while the 36-month beta value is 0.92.Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 13 as “hold,” and 0 as “sell.”
+Marsh & McLennan Companies Inc. (NYSE: MMC) has a price-to-earnings ratio that is above its average at 27.08x. and a 36-month beta value of 0.93.
+Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 1 as “overweight,” 12 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now